IRPO: Boosting Image Restoration via Post-training GRPO: Methodology

 \subsection{A Post-Training Paradigm for Low-Level Vision}

-The prevailing paradigm for training image restoration models is monolithic, end-to-end supervision.
+The prevailing training scheme for image restoration is end-to-end supervision.
 This approach has two main limitations.
-First, by treating all data points equally, it struggles to fix complex, long-tail degradations, which limits model robustness.
-Second, it relies on simple determintic supervision framework, with a static pixel-level objective that is often misaligned with human perceptual preferences (like texture and realism) and leads to overly smooth results.
+First, it treats all data points equally and may underfit complex, long-tail degradations.
+Second, it relies on deterministic pixel-level objectives, which can produce overly smooth results and gives limited feedback about degradation-specific artifacts.

-To overcome these issues, we re-frame the process from single-stage training to a focused post-training phase.
-We introduce a new post-training paradigm designed to enhance both robustness and perceptual quality.
-As illustrated in Figure~\ref{fig:pipeline}, our approach consists of two main pillars: Data-Oriented Supervision, which rectifies the model's failures on underperformance data (Sec.~\ref{sec:pillar1}), and Reward-Oriented Optimization, which optimizes for complex perceptual rewards (Sec.~\ref{sec:pillar2}).
+We therefore add a focused post-training phase after the initial restoration model is trained.
+The goal is to improve robustness while preserving restoration fidelity.
+As illustrated in Fig.~\ref{fig:pipeline}, IRPO has two main pillars: Data-Oriented Supervision, which focuses on underperforming data (Sec.~\ref{sec:pillar1}), and Reward-Oriented Optimization, which incorporates quality-aware and task-aware feedback (Sec.~\ref{sec:pillar2}).